 At the Peace Resource Center, we participate in and host many events related to Peace and Social Justice throughout the year.
 Check our Facebook page and Calendar for current dates and times.

-Sunday, Dec 3: The Annual Meeting of the membership of the Peace Resource Center will take place at the Church of the Brethren.
+Sunday, 11/18: The 2018 Annual Gathering of the membership of the Peace Resource Center, at the Church of the Brethren.

 Everyone is invited to join us for the Souper Supper – delicious vegetarian & vegan soups, cornbread & apple juice.

 Only members can participate in the Board of Directors selection, so please remember to renew your PRC membership by Nov 15, 2017!!